 “A board of inquiry has been ordered by Air Headquarters to determine the cause of the incident” the PAF added.

-What really caused the F-16 to crash remains unclear at this moment, but one thing is clear – WC Noman Akram is a hero for saving a lot of lives in the city centre of Islamabad by maneuvering the F-16 to a secluded area.
+What really caused the F-16 to crash remains unclear at this moment, but one thing is clear – WC Noman Akram is a hero for saving all those innocent lives in Islamabad.

 Pakistan news reports said that the F-16 belonged to No.9 Squadron ‘The Griffins’, a PAF fighter squadron assigned to the No.38 Multi-Role Wing of the PAF Central Air Command.
 The squadron is stationed at PAF Mushaf Air Base, located just outside the city of Sargodha, about 13 miles south of Islamabad.